-Today, we’ve got three essential summer tips for cats!
-Here’s how to keep your cat comfortable, healthy and safe.
-Here’s how to make sure your cat is drinking enough water, staying groomed and avoiding heatstroke in cats:
+Since Memorial Day marked the unofficial start of summer, we’re here to bring you three essential summer tips for cats!
+It’s essential to keep your cat comfortable, healthy and safe in the summer.
+Here’s how to make sure your cat is drinking enough water, staying groomed and avoiding heatstroke:

 Just as humans are encouraged to drink lots of water when the weather heats up, so, too, should cats.
 Always keep fresh water available in several different spots.

 I throw ice cubes into our water dishes when it is super-hot, to ensure that the water stays cool.
 If you’re away from home during the day, freeze a plastic dish of water overnight, and put it out in the morning.
 The ice will melt during the day, providing a continual source of cool water.

 During hot weather, consider adding an additional water source by putting a water dish in the bathtub (or sink), with water slowly dripping into it, and train your cat to use it as a water dish.

 Consider a cat fountain with an add-on reservoir which ensures your cat will have a continual source of fresh water.
 Many Drinkwell fountains have the option of adding a reservoir.

 With each heat wave, your cat’s body is likely to shed mountains of fur.
 This is prime hairball season, so take care to groom your cat daily with a deshedding tool.
 There have been cases where hairballs the size of baseballs were removed from the stomachs of cats, and most of these cases are preventable with regular grooming.

 Signs of a major hairball problem and possible impaction are retching, inability to poop, diarrhea, loss of appetite or a swollen abdomen.
 See your veterinarian immediately if you suspect your cat is impacted.